bonyuta0204/ecs-log-viewer/README.md

 - `--region, -r`: AWS region to use (can also be set via AWS_REGION environment variable)
 - `--duration, -d`: Duration to fetch logs for (e.g., 24h, 1h, 30m) (default: 24h)
 - `--filter, -f`: String pattern to filter log messages
+- `--web`: Start in web mode, launching a web interface instead of CLI

 ### Example